patricia-pan/supersonic-tapping/README.md

 # supersonic-tapping
 Have you ever heard of Dance Dance Revolution (DDR), Tap Tap Revenge, or Beat Saber?
-If you have, then you would know that's what missing from that list is the next hit browser-based rhythm game!
+If you have, then you would know that what's missing from that list is the next hit browser-based rhythm game!

 Fortunately for you, you've stumbled across Super Ultra Mega Sonic Tapping of Keyboard Evolution™, this generation's next big hit game amongst savvy Github gamers.